-Insurance policies related to carbon trading protect those that invest in clean technology projects against failure of the project to deliver the agreed-upon emission rights.
-A number of companies are also offering their clients carbon project risk management consulting services.
+Insurance policies related to carbon trading protect investors in clean technology projects against the failure of the project to deliver the agreed-upon emission rights.
+Some companies also offer carbon project risk management consulting services.
 A carbon credit permits the holder to emit one ton of carbon.
-Investors in clean technology projects such as reforestation and renewable energy buy the rights to credits and sell them in the international carbon trading market.
+Investors in clean technology projects, such as reforestation and renewable energy, buy the rights to credits and sell them in the international carbon trading market.

 Second, the need to curb global warming has spurred the creation of insurance policies that provide incentives to policyholders to contribute to these efforts.
 These include discounts on auto insurance policies for driving fewer miles and policies for green building construction.

-Drivers that participate in PAYD programs are required to either get their odometer checked at the end of the policy period to verify the number of miles driven or to install a special device that transmits mileage to the insurance company.
-This device may be linked to the odometer or be a wireless sensor that can monitor mileage.
-Some insurers offer usage-based programs with sensors that also provide information on driving behavior such as speeding and sudden braking.
+Auto insurance: Pay-As-You-Drive (PAYD), also known as usage-based insurance, gives drivers the option of driving less in return for a lower premium.
+Drivers who participate in PAYD programs are required to either get their odometer checked at the end of the policy period to verify the number of miles driven, to install a special device that transmits mileage to the insurance company or utilize a cell phone for tracking.
+The latter incorporates telematics, which merges telecommunications and infomatics to track the usage of a vehicle.
+This device may also be linked to the odometer or be a wireless sensor that can monitor mileage.
+It is expected that driving less will reduce pollution.
+Indeed, motor vehicles are responsible for about 25 percent of all U.S. greenhouse gas emissions.

-Property insurance: “Green” building insurance coverage: Homeowners at the leading edge of the environmental sustainability movement are generating their own geothermal, solar or wind power and selling any surplus energy back to the local power grid.
-Several insurers are supporting this trend by offering a homeowners policy that covers both the income lost when there is a power outage from a covered peril and the extra expense to the homeowner of buying electricity from another source.
+Property insurance: “Green” building insurance coverage: Homeowners at the leading edge of the environmental sustainability movement are generating their own geothermal, solar, or wind power and selling any surplus energy back to the local power grid.
+Several insurers are supporting this trend by offering a homeowners policy that covers both the income lost when there is a power outage from a covered peril, and the extra expense to the homeowner of buying electricity from another source.
 Policies generally cover the cost of getting back online, such as utility charges for inspection and reconnection.

-Some insurers offer homeowners insurance policies that, in the event of a fire or other disaster, allow policyholders to rebuild to environmentally responsible “green” standards, even if they had not purchased such a policy originally.
-Green standards, part of the sustainability movement, include energy conservation benchmarks and the use of renewable construction materials.
+Some insurers offer homeowners insurance policies that allow policyholders to rebuild to environmentally responsible “green” standards in the event of a fire or other disaster, even if they had not originally purchased such a policy.
+Green standards, which are part of the sustainability movement, include energy conservation benchmarks and the use of renewable construction materials.
 The Green Building Council introduced its Leadership in Energy and Environmental Design (LEED) certification program in 2001.

-According to Ceres, a climate change research organization, buildings account for more than one-third of greenhouse gas emissions and green building practices can reduce energy use and emissions by more than 50 percent.
+According to Ceres, a climate change research organization, buildings account for more than one-third of greenhouse gas emissions.
+Ceres also found that green building practices can reduce energy use and emissions by more than 50 percent.
 With green commercial building construction expected to rise significantly over the next few years, a growing number of insurers are offering green commercial property insurance policies and endorsements, some of which are directed at specific segments of the business community such as manufacturers.

 The first green commercial policy was introduced in 2006.

-In general, the policies allow building owners to replace damaged buildings, whether or not they are already certified green, with green alternatives including energy efficient electrical equipment and interior lighting, water conserving plumbing, and nontoxic and low odor paints and carpeting.
-They also may also pay for engineering inspections of heating, ventilation, air conditioning systems, building recertification fees, the replacement of vegetative or plant covered roofs and debris recycling.
-Some cover the income lost and costs incurred when alternative energy generating equipment is damaged.
+The policies generally allow building owners to replace damaged buildings with green alternatives, including energy efficient electrical equipment and interior lighting, water conserving plumbing, and nontoxic and low-odor paints and carpeting.
+They may also pay for engineering inspections of heating, ventilation, air conditioning systems, building recertification fees, the replacement of vegetative or plant covered roofs and debris recycling.
+Some building owners cover the income lost and costs incurred when alternative energy generating equipment is damaged.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED.